alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

 A plugin workspace is the project folder that houses all of your SDK plugins and metadata, managed by the `ayx_workspace.json` file.

 ### 1. Create a Workspace
 The first step of plugin creation is to make a plugin workspace.
 To initialize the plugin workspace, we first create a new, empty directory.
-Then, we run the `sdk-workspace-init` command inside that directory.
-Fill out the prompts, which then starts the workspace initialization process.
+Then, we run the `sdk-workspace-init` command inside that directory and fill out the prompts, which starts the workspace initialization process.

 ```sh
 ~$ mkdir sdk-api-tool